Monday, January 31, 2022

 Friday, January 21, 2022

-Imperia MilleGnochi
+Imperia MilleGnocchi

-Earlier this month it snowed and I really wanted to make homemade pasta, so I used my Imperia pasta machine that my grandmother gave us for a wedding gift, and the Imperia MilleGnochi attachment that was another wedding gift.
+Earlier this month it snowed and I really wanted to make homemade pasta, so I used my Imperia pasta machine that my grandmother gave us for a wedding gift, and the Imperia MilleGnocchi attachment that was another wedding gift.
 We've been married 6.5 years and this was my first time using either of these!
 This attachment makes three pasta shapes - Gnocchetti Sardi, Cavatelli and Rigatelli.

 I searched online for info on this attachment and unfortunately could not find much.
 I used Anna 00 flour for the pasta.
 I made this on my new dough board that I recently purchased.
 It was on sale for $90 when I bought it but has gone up in price since then.
 This board is great and I've used it for bread dough, cookie cut outs, and pasta so far.
 I clipped my pasta machine to it because I didn't want to attach it to my table.
 It worked well but when I went to take it off afterwards, I noticed that there were black marks on the wood from where the feet of the pasta machine were.
 I was able to rub some of it off but not all of it, so next time I will have to be more careful of that.